 It is a fact that most automobiles can continue running even when the fuel light shows the car is empty.
 In most vehicles, the car can continue running for about 40 miles under perfect conditions.
 However, if caught in gridlock traffic, this can present a major issue.
 The car’s engine will still be running, and it will continue to burn fuel, which will reduce its mileage.

-It is important for you to try to find out how far your car can go when running low on fuel.
+You need to try to find out how far your car can go when running low on fuel.
 Either you can check out what other drivers have experienced on the Internet, or you can carry out a test yourself in a safe area.
 That way, the next time your car shows empty, you will know what to do.

 RELATED ARTICLES :